Wookiee-/OpenJKold/README.md

 ## Direction of OpenJK Extra

-This is based from a fresh OpenJK source and selected code added from the jaPRO.
+This is based from OpenJK source and selected code added from the jaPRO/EternalJK.
+I started this project to learn how OpenJK works but wanted to help those who play base on a regular basis.

 ## Features